jialinlu/MatrixCircEvolutions/README.md

 It is often a time consuming and ambiguous task, specially for un-experienced designer.

-This software is build to to help you with owerall analog circuit design.
+This software is build to help you with owerall analog circuit design.
 This software basically joins steps 2 and 3 together and makes possible for a designer to jump from the 1st step directly to the 4th step.

 INPUTS-OUTPUTS